-Respect needs to be the cornerstone of EVERY engineering company.
-Especially since bad behavior can spread like a nasty virus.
+Respect must be the bedrock of every engineering company, as bad behavior can spread like wildfire.

 What would our beloved Google be without software engineers?
 Absolutely nothing!

 “The path to the CEO’s office should not be through the CFO’s office, and it should not be through the marketing department.
 It needs to be through engineering and design.”

 In short, when engineers speak, companies better pay attention.

 3. Deeply connected teams

-Promoting teamwork while keeping morale high is no small feat though.
-Companies need to recognize entire engineering teams, not just individuals.
-Because not everyone is a 10x engineer, but every engineer plays a role.
+Fostering teamwork while keeping morale high is no easy task.
+Companies should acknowledge entire engineering teams, not just individuals.
+After all, not everyone is a 10x engineer, but every engineer plays a part.

 “If you think about war…do you want the general in some like ivory tower or on the front lines?
 The troops are going to fight a lot harder if they see the general on the front lines.”

 What’s more, team environments foster deep relationships, which in turn build trust.
-Next thing you know, you feel you belong to a special community and there’s nowhere better to be.
+Next thing you know, you feel you belong to a special community, and there’s nowhere else you’d rather be.

 Approachability is crucial in the workplace.
-You need to feel comfortable asking your questions, no matter how stupid they may seem.
-Because not everyone has the same skillset.
+You’ve got to feel at ease asking questions, no matter how silly they may seem.
+After all, not everyone has the same skill set.

 “It’s very important to like the people you work with, otherwise life [and] your job is gonna be quite miserable.”

 As a young engineer, I’d constantly seek help from senior engineers.
-Because I had the imposter syndrome, and I needed hand-holding.
-I remember other engineers would put their own work aside, to explain subjects to me.
-This meant the world to me and it limited my mistakes.
+I had imposter syndrome and needed guidance.
+I remember other engineers setting aside their work to explain concepts to me.
+This meant the world to me and helped me avoid mistakes.

 5. Library of learning resources

-Accessible learning resources help reduce engineer anxiety without added social pressure.
-Because many engineers have a lot of pride and are introverts.
-So, they may not always ask for help.
+Easy-to-access learning resources help alleviate engineer anxiety without adding social pressure.
+Many engineers take pride in their work and are introverts, so they may not always ask for help.